sanfm/fm-debian/README.md

 - Load the i2c-dev kernel module (As we are going to use I2C connection to communicate with the monitor)
 - Install the ddcutil package

-In orther to achive that you can visit the following links:
+In order to achive that you can visit the following links:
 ```
 https://blog.tcharles.fr/ddc-ci-screen-control-on-linux/
 https://moverest.xyz/blog/control-display-with-ddc-ci/